 Since the earliest of times, the ancients associated the Moon with the mind.
 For example, the word “lunatic” comes from the belief that the full moon (Luna) can make humans crazy.
 Even the Vedic texts are full of references on connections between the mind and the Moon.
 The first calendars were lunar, and in most Indo-European languages the words for “Moon” and “month” are similar.
-For example, Sanskrit “Masa” meant both – “moon” and “month”, and Slavic word “Mesec” meant the same.
+For example, Sanskrit “Masa” meant both – “moon” and “month”, and the Slavic word “Mesec” meant the same.
 The English word relates to another Vedic name for the Moon – Manas.

 But indirectly, the word “moon” could also relate to Sanskrit “Manyate” – to think.
 In Vedas, this ever-changing character of the Moon symbolizes the process of thinking and it relates to the lower, inconsistent mind.
 And the Slavic word “menyati” means “to change”.

 And while the Moon represented the mind, the Sun represented the human soul.
-Its path through the circle of the zodiac determines the length of the day and the change of seasons, the vital aspects for life on Earth.
+Its path through the circle of the zodiac determines the length of the day and the change of seasons, the vital aspects of life on Earth.

 Aware of the importance of their movement, the ancients invented numerous myths.
 Constructing the story around each zodiac sign (month) they facilitated the transmission of this sacred knowledge to the new generations.
 But we will not discuss these myths in this article.
 We will talk about the universal matrix that underlines all of them.
 No matter where you come from, you know the main idea already.
 It is a story of birth, death, and resurrection.